Iron aluminide: Overview

 High corrosion resistance of Iron alloys containing more than 18% aluminium was first noted in the 1930s.
-Their tensile strength compares favorably with steels, whilst utilizing only common elements; however they have low ductility at room temperature, and strength drops of substantially over 600 °C. The alloys also have good sulfide and oxidation resistance, good wear resistance, and lower density than steels.
+Their tensile strength compares favorably with steels, whilst utilizing only common elements; however they have low ductility at room temperature, and strength drops off substantially over 600 °C. The alloys also have good sulfide and oxidation resistance, good wear resistance, and lower density than steels.
 Peak strength and hardness is reached at the Fe3Al stoichiometric region.
 Although Al gives corrosion resistance via an oxide film surface, reaction (with water) may also give rise to embrittlement via hydrogen produced in the reaction between Al and H2O.

 Chromium (2-6%) improves room temperature ductility.
 In 1996, Kamey said the mechanism was not fully understood, but offered a hypothesis that it could reduce hydrogen embrittlement via its ability to stabilise the FeAl phase.
 Other explanations have included that chromium could facilitate slipping via crystal dislocations, and that it could contribute to surface passivation and prevent embrittling water reactions.
-A disordered alloy (designated FAPY) containing ~16% Al, ~5.4% Cr plus ~0.1% Zr, C, and Y, with ~1% Mo showed much improved ductility, only dropping substantially under ~200C (cf 650C for Fe3Al) - this alloy is also cold workable.
+A disordered alloy (designated FAPY) containing ~16% Al, ~5.4% Cr plus ~0.1% Zr, C, and Y, with ~1% Mo showed much improved ductility, only dropping substantially under ~200C (cf 650C for Fe3Al); this alloy also is cold workable.

 Phases

 Below ~18-20% (atomic) Al the aluminium exists as a solid solution in iron.
-Above this concentration there are FeAl (B3 phase) and Fe3Al (DO3 phase) existing in the form of caesium chloride (CsCl) and α-bismuth trifluoride (BiF3) crystal structures.
+Above this concentration there are FeAl (B2 phase) and Fe3Al (DO3 phase) existing in the form of caesium chloride (CsCl) and α-bismuth trifluoride (BiF3) crystal structures.
 Above ~550 °C the Fe3Al phase is transformed in FeAl (and Fe).